 Harold Gray – Commissioner

-Commissioner Gray was appointed to the Commission in June 2014, and reappointed in May 2019.
+Commissioner Gray was appointed to the Commission by Governor Jack Markell in June 2014, and reappointed by Governor John Carney in May 2019.
 Harold Gray moved to Delaware from Washington, D.C., after receiving a chemistry degree from Howard University.
 He worked as a chemist and engineer for Hercules Inc., in a variety of research, development, engineering, and leadership positions.
 He was recruited in 1995 to work for Andersen Consulting, now Accenture, and he managed complex Information System projects for global clients.
 Harold started an SAP consulting company named TechniData America, from 1998 – 2007, for German owners.
 As founding President and CEO, Harold navigated TechniData’s start-up and successful growth with clients throughout the world.
 He joined United Way of Delaware in 2008 as Vice President of Resource Development, and he led statewide campaign efforts, raising over $42.5MM during his two year tenure.
 He is the former Director of the Office of Economic Development in Wilmington, Delaware and Past President of the Organization of PJM States, Inc. (OPSI).
 He lives in north Wilmington.

 Kim Drexler – Commissioner

-Commissioner Drexler was appointed to the commission by Governor Jack Markell in May 2015, and was reappointed by Governor John Carney in May 2021.
+Commissioner Drexler was appointed to the Commission by Governor Jack Markell in May 2015, and was reappointed by Governor John Carney in May 2021.
 Originally from Connecticut, Kim has been a Delaware resident since 1986.
 She is a graduate of Brown University.
 She started her career in finance in the Energy Division of Manufacturers Hanover Trust Company in New York and today is a Vice President and Senior Private Banker with Wilmington Trust Company.
 She serves on the Haverford College Parent Leadership Committee and on the Board of the Wilmington Lacrosse Association and JFS.
 She is a past president of the Brown Club of Delaware.
 Kim and her husband Larry live in Wilmington.

 Manubhai “Mike” C. Karia – Commissioner